 Just like you, we want to keep your kids’ ears safe; each pair of headphones here features volume-limiting ear protection that caps volume at 85dB, 35dB below the human pain threshold.
 It’s cautioned that humans of all ages remain below the 85dB limit to preserve hearing, but this is particularly important for children who are still developing.
 If you want to know more, we discuss how your kids hear differently than you, and need different things in their headphones than you might.
 As far as wireless options are concerned, they’re fine.

-Though kids may be irked by the 85-decibel limit, it benefits their developing ears in the long run.
+Though kids may be irked by the 85dB limit, it benefits their developing ears in the long run.

-Now that safety has been addressed, it’s worth noting that isn’t a wide array of options afforded to the headphones for kids market.
-Like the general consumer market, there are headphones for niche purposes, as you’ll see with the durable Puro Sound Labs JuniorJams, and headphones for the typical listener, like our best all-around pick: the JLab Buddies.
+It’s also worth noting that there isn’t a wide array of options afforded to the headphones for kids market.
+Similar to the general consumer market, there are headphones for niche purposes as you’ll see with the durable Puro Sound Labs JuniorJams, and headphones for the typical listener, like our best all-around pick: the JLab Buddies.

 If your child is a budding music aficionado, invest in the Sony MDR-222KD

-Maybe your kid is too sophisticated for 3-D character stickers or at least feels that he’s too old for stickers.
-In that case, check out the Sony MDR-222KD headphones for kids.
-These look like run-of-the-mill adult headphones but are still fitted for smaller craniums (8+).
-These are the lightest headphones on the list at an insanely light 1.76oz.
-Removable foam ear cushions are reminiscent of retro Walkman headphones, providing a comfortable fit.
+Maybe your kid is too sophisticated for 3D character stickers or at least feels that he’s too old for stickers.
+In that case, check out the Sony MDR-222KD.
+This looks like a run-of-the-mill set of adult headphones but is still fitted for smaller craniums (8+).
+This headset weighs next to nothing at just 50 grams, and you can replace the ear pads once they get too worn out.

 Internally, the MDR-222KD headphones for kids are rocking 13.5mm drivers with neodymium magnets to provide a clear listening experience.
-Highs won’t be fatiguing but they’ll be reproduced more clearly than the previously discussed JBuddies.
-What’s more, these feature a volume-limiting resistor cable which, unlike the KidJamz, can’t be toggled on or off.
+Sony includes a volume-limiting resistor cable which can’t be toggled on or off.
 Assisting in the volume limiter is a high impedance requirement that is cause for low volume outputs.
 If you don’t want to spend a lot of money, get this.

 Don’t want your kid tripping over wires?
 Pick up the Buddyphones Wave